 Many children and young adults seem to love comics and graphic novels.
 But I wasn’t much of a fan when I was younger.
 I recall buying Disney comics in the summer to read on the beach and almost always never finishing them.
 If I remember correctly, my main problem was having to read the dialogues on the speech balloons, maybe because the font and the panels were too small.
 I much preferred reading illustrated novels.

-However, some graphic novels and comics have been catching my eye since the beginning of last year, and I even ended up reading two in order to realise if my feelings towards this way of telling a story had changed.
+However, some graphic novels and comics have been catching my eye since the beginning of last year, and I even ended up reading two in order to find out if my feelings towards this way of telling a story had changed.
 The first one I read was The Black Project by Gareth Brookes.
 Its main character is a really ingenious boy who wants to create his own girlfriend.
-I was a bit disappointed by the ending and the lack of colour, although it was rather funny at parts.
+I was a bit disappointed about the ending and the lack of colour, although it was rather funny at times.
 Afterwards, I decided to read The Encyclopedia of Early Earth by Isabel Greenberg and quite liked it.
 This graphic novel about the power of love and storytelling made me appreciate much more the conveying of ideas through images combined with text and other visual information.

 I discovered then that there are various genres of graphic novels, including fiction, non-fiction and anthologies, and that they differ from comic books, because these are periodicals, while the first ones are single works.
 I was also wrong to think that all pages featured the same amount of small squared panels with drawings and speech balloons inside.
 Many graphic novels and comics have drawings occupying full pages, or panels in a variety of sizes and formats.
 Furthermore, the illustrations can be much more appealing than I first thought.
 I’m not particularly tempted to read those with simple drawings in black and white.
 Instead, I prefer a wide-ranging palette of colours.

-Some weeks ago, I spent some time online searching for graphic novels and comics that I felt like I would enjoy and added a few to my wish list.
+Some weeks ago, I spent some time online searching for graphic novels and comics that I felt that I would enjoy and added a few to my wish list.
 I intend to read the following in the future:

 The One Hundred Nights of Hero by Isabel Greenberg